PHASES OF CARE

-Once your chiropractor has found the cause of your problems they will give you the option of two distinct treatment approaches to choose from:
+Once your chiropractor has found the cause of your problems if applicable they will give you the option of two distinct treatment approaches to choose from:

-1. Crisis Care: where the aim is to give short term pain relief only.
-With this type of care the patient only returns to the chiropractor when the pain comes back.
+1. Crisis Care: this is where the treatment aim is just to give short term pain relief.
+With this type of care the patient usually returns to the chiropractor only when they are experiencing spinal pain again.

-2. Preventative Care: where the aim is to give pain relief, regain full spinal function and strengthen the spine.
-The long term goal is to slow any degeneration in the spine and minimise problems in the future.
+2. Rehabilitative Care: this is where the aim is to provide pain relief, restore spinal function and strengthen the spine.

 We understand that everyone’s needs are unique and indeed can change over time.
 That is why we discuss with you these different approaches to care and help you choose which is best for you with your current circumstances.
 We will support you in whatever type of care you decide is best suited to you.